Getting a diagnosis

 Once you realise your child may have a learning difficulty or health problem, getting a diagnosis may take some time.

-Genetic Alliance UK estimates that about 50 per cent of children with a learning disability have no definitive diagnosis and there are also some children with a disability that no one is able to explain the cause of.
+Genetic Alliance UK estimates that about 50% of children with a learning disability have no definitive diagnosis.
+There are also some children with a disability that no one is able to explain the cause of.

-If your child has an undiagnosed condition, you may worry that you might not be able to get any help or support – but this is not the case.
+If your child has an undiagnosed condition, you may worry that you might not be able to get any help or support.
+This is not the case.
 Every child is different, and your child is entitled to get support for their individual needs, regardless of whether they have a diagnosis.

 Who can help with diagnosis?